WelfLowe/ML4non-programmers/README.md

-# ML Introduction 4 non-programmers
+# ML introduction for non-programmers

 ## Content